mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 The ESP SN LSB must be established in a manner that allows the receiving peer to clearly ascertain the sequence number of the IPsec packet.
 If this requirement is not met, it will lead to an invalid signature verification, resulting in the rejection of the packet.
 Furthermore, the LSB should have the capacity to accommodate the maximum number of packets that may be in transit simultaneously.
 This approach will guarantee that the last packet received is correctly linked to the corresponding sequence number.

 The ESP extension for IPv6 (and similarly for IPv4) requires a 64-bit (or 32-bit) alignment.
 Choosing alternative alignment values may result in a packet that fails to comply with this alignment requirement, potentially leading to rejection.
 The necessity for such alignment in IPv6 extensions arises from the fact that the length field in an IPv6 header extension is defined in terms of 64-bit words, making proper alignment essential for accurate packet parsing.
 Parsing of ESP does not present complications, as it is compatible with IPv6; the ESP extension is processed exclusively by the terminal IPsec peers and not by intermediary nodes.
 Furthermore, the ESP extension lacks a dedicated length field.
-Instead, its length is determined by the IPv6 Header Length field, which is measured in bytes, along with the starting position of the ESP header extension.
+Instead, its length is determined by the IPv6 header Length field, which is measured in bytes, along with the starting position of the ESP header extension.
 Consequently, it remains entirely feasible to parse an ESP extension that is not aligned to 64 bits.
 The same principle is applicable to IPv4.

 # Acknowledgements